dotnet/samples/core/interop/source-generation/custom-marshalling/README.md

         - Windows: `bin\Debug\custommarshalling.exe`
         - Non-Windows: `bin/Debug/custommarshalling`

 Note: The way the sample is built is relatively complicated.
-The goal is that it's possible to build and run the sample with simple `dotnet run` with minimal requirements on pre-installed tools.
-Typically real-world projects which have both managed and native components will use different build systems for each; for example msbuild/dotnet for managed and CMake for native.
+The goal is that it's possible to build and run the sample with a simple `dotnet run` command with minimal requirements for pre-installed tools.
+Typically, real-world projects that have both managed and native components will use different build systems for each; for example, msbuild/dotnet for managed and CMake for native.

 ## Visual Studio support